Allaman/test-bandwidth/README.md

-A simple set of python scripts to measure and visualize your internet connection.
+A simple set of python scripts too measure and visualize your internet connection.

 [Little background](https://knowledge.rootknecht.net/testing-internet-connection)